bastianluk/MFFUK/Thesis/notes.md

    - [x] add base package
      - [x] add files, make it part of the build
      - [x] add dependencies to the task build
-   - [ ] rebuilt built-in task - how to
+   - [ ] WIP: rebuilt built-in task - how to
    - [ ] change the frameworks internals
      - [x] remove file inputs
      - [x] remove the plotting used for iterative mode